About · Sarah Halfpenny

 Industry-agnostic

 Finance, pharma, tech, public sector, charity.
-The five problems show up everywhere; the dressing changes.
+The five same problems show up everywhere; the dressing changes.

 04